Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 Local or Transform Service transforms can be enabled or disabled independently of each other.
-The Repository will try to transform content using the Transform Service if possible and falling back to a Local Transform.
+The Repository will try to transform content using the Transform Service if possible and fall back to a Local Transform.
 If you are using Share, Local Transforms are required, as they support both synchronous and asynchronous requests.
 Share makes use of both, so functionality such as preview will be unavailable if Local transforms are